ianrussellabaigar-droid/cloud-computing-course/README.md

 # Cloud Computing Course Repository

-> A collection of activities, outputs, and learning resources for Cloud Computing.
+> *A collection of activities, outputs, and learning resources for Cloud Computing.*

 ## 📌 About This Repository

 This repository contains my activities, notes, projects, and reflections for my Cloud Computing course.
+It serves as an organized workspace where I can store course requirements, track my progress, and manage my learning using GitHub.

-### Contents
+### 📚 Contents

 - Class Notes
 - Laboratory Activities